mjboth/Pascal-Compiler/README.md

 codegen.c - ORIGINAL SOURCE CODE, reads through the binary tree created by the parser and writes out the apporpriate x86 assembly code while remembering which variables are stored in which registers.

+driver.c - necessary function calls not handled by the code generator, to be compiled with cc and attached to this compiler's code

 compiler - fully compiled lexan.l + parser.y + codgen.c

 RequiredFiles.zip - a compressed folder containing all files necessary to compile the compiler itself.
 Does not include,